 Continuing Bethel’s tradition of academic excellence, the College of Adult & Professional Studies offers adults the opportunity to earn an undergraduate degree in a format designed for people already in a career.
 Courses will be offered when minimum enrollment standards have been met.

 The College of Adult & Professional Studies offers the first 45 credits of required general education courses through the General Studies program.
-Students can earn an associate of arts (A.A.) degree, an associate of science (A.S.), a bachelor of arts degree, a bachelor of science degree, and certificate.
-Detailed information about each degree, minor, and certificate—including admission and graduation requirements and course descriptions—is provided in this publication.
+Students can earn an associate of arts degree (A.A.), an associate of science degree (A.S.), a bachelor of arts degree (B.A.), a bachelor of science degree (B.S.), and specific certificates.
+Detailed information about each degree, minor, and certificate, including admission and graduation requirements and course descriptions, is provided in this publication.

 The core sequence of each major is typically structured as a series of courses taken one at a time with classes meeting one evening each week or online.